euphoriabbs/imfamy/README.md

 # Imfamy

 Imfamy is a proof of concept that demonstrates the possibility of creating Synchronet BBS' using TypeScript and running them in Docker containers.
+It serves as the inspiration for Iniquity 3.

 ## Synopsis